-- (i) Fair value category: investments quoted in an active market are reflected at fair value as at the reporting date.
+(i) Fair value category: investments quoted in an active market are reflected at fair value as at the reporting date.
 Sales and purchases of investments are recorded on the trade date.

 Transaction costs related to the acquisition of investments are recorded as an expense.
 Unrealized gains and losses on financial assets are recognized in the Statement of Remeasurement Gains and Losses until such time that the financial asset is derecognized due to disposal or impairment.
-At the time of derecognition, the related realized gains and losses are recognized in the Statement of Operations and related balances reversed from the Statement of Remeasurement Gains and Losses. - (ii) Cost category: investments not quoted in an active market, financial assets and liabilities are recorded at cost or amortized cost.
+At the time of derecognition, the related realized gains and losses are recognized in the Statement of Operations and related balances reversed from the Statement of Remeasurement Gains and Losses.
+The Corporation does not have any financial instruments classified in the fair value category as at December 31, 2024.

+(ii) Cost category: investments not quoted in an active market, financial assets and liabilities are recorded at cost or amortized cost.
 Gains and losses are recognized in the Statement of Operations when the financial asset is derecognized due to disposal or impairment.
 Sales and purchases of investments are recorded on the trade date.